Aalaa-magdy/Aalaa-magdy/README.md

 **What that looks like in practice:**

 - **Typed data layers, not ad-hoc fetching.** Every integration follows the same discipline: TypeScript interfaces → API client → query/cache hooks → presentation components.
-Backend identifiers (e.g. MongoDB `_id`) are normalized at the boundary so the rest of the app never touches transport-layer concerns.
+Backend identifiers are normalized at the boundary so the rest of the app never touches transport-layer concerns.
 - **Native platform debugging, not just JS.** Comfortable diagnosing issues that live below the JavaScript layer — Android-specific rendering quirks.
 - **Performance as a first-class concern.** Work with page-load metrics (FCP, LCP, TTI) beyond the dashboard numbers — understanding main-thread blocking, code splitting, and Web Workers well enough to explain and visualize them, not just apply them.
 - **Motion and navigation that feel native.**i tuned to avoid the default transition lag most RN apps ship with.